JLing88/checks-for-understanding/module-2/backend/week_two.md

   `Team.join(:owners).where("id = 4").pluck(:name)`

 5. In a database that's holding students and teachers, what will be the relationship between students and teachers?
 Draw the schema diagram.
   `Teacher has many students.
 Student belongs to teacher.
-Not sure how to draw in a text editor...`
+Not sure how to draw in a md file.`

 6. Define foreign key, primary key, and schema.
   `Foreign key - an attribute which is a primary key in another table.
 It is how the two tables are related.`